open-ch/goProbe/README.md

 This package comprises:

 * goProbe   - A lightweight, concurrent, network packet aggregator
-* goDB - A small, columnar database
+* goDB      - A small, high-performance, columnar database
-* goQuery - A query front-end used to read out data acquired by goProbe and stored by goDB
+* goQuery   - Query front-end used to read out data acquired by goProbe and stored by goDB
+* goConvert - Helper binary to convert goProbe-flow data stored in `csv` files

 As the name suggests, all components are written in Google [go](https://golang.org/).